CSCfi/csc-user-guide/docs/apps/gromacs.md

 srun gmx_mpi mdrun -s topol -maxh 0.2 -dlb yes
 ```

-!!!
-Note
+!!! info "Note"
-    To avoid multi node parallel jobs to spread over more nodes
+    To avoid multinode parallel jobs spreading over more nodes
     than necessary, don't use the `--ntasks` flag, but specify `--nodes` and
     `--ntasks-per-node=40` to get full nodes.
 This minimizes communication
     overhead and fragmentation of node reservations.
-Don't use the large
-    partition for jobs with less than 40 cores.

 ### Example serial batch script for Puhti